 GRANT LOVETT - TREASURER

-Grant is currently a Managing Director at Credit Suisse Australia responsible for its Global Markets Solutions business.
+Grant is Head of Sales & Rates Product, ASX Derivative & OTC Markets, ASX Limited.
 He was Chief of Staff to Hon Joe Hockey (Shadow Treasurer and Commonwealth Treasurer) from 2012 - 2015.
 Prior to that, Grant had more than 20 years financial markets experience - both in Australia and internationally - culminating as the Head of Fixed Income at UBS Australia.
 Grant has a Bachelor of Commerce (Accounting) from the University of New South Wales and a Master of Applied Finance from Macquarie University and is a member of the Institute of Chartered Accountants.
 He is also a Director of the Black Dog Institute and an avid reader of fiction.

 Benjamin Law is a journalist, columnist, TV screenwriter and author of two books - The Family Law (2010) and Gaysia: Adventures in the Queer East (2012) - both of which have been nominated for Australian Book Industry Awards.
-The Family Law is now a major SBS TV series, and series two will air in 2017.
+The Family Law is now a major SBS TV series, translated into a number of languages.